Procedure SY2001 University Access: Clearances, Keys and Access Devices; Authorization, Issuance, and Fees

 University Records must be retained and managed in accordance with Policy AD35 - University Archives and Records Management , and records schedules approved by the Records Management Advisory Committee, Office of General Counsel, and Senior Vice President and Chief of Staff.
 These record retention schedules are derived or based upon federal, state, and local statute or regulations, University Policy, industry standards, and business needs.
 All University Records must be maintained in such a manner to provide ease of access, establish a suitable audit trail for all transactions, and to be reviewed prior to disposition.

 Upon completion of the retention period, University Records must be disposed of via secure destruction or transfer to University Archives.
 If the disposition method for University Records states "Review by Archives" on the records retention schedule, the employee responsible for those records should consult the University Archivist for a final determination of disposition.
 For university Records that must be securely destroyed, units may arrange for shredding services by either contacting the Blue/White Shredding Program or the Inactive Records Center.Exceptions to the disposition process are as follows:

 - University Records subject to a Legal Hold (See AD35, Legal Hold).
 A legal hold will remain in effect until it is released in writing by the Office of General Counsel.

 - University Records under audit or review, either internally or externally.
-An audit hold will remain in effect until the hold is released by the Office of Corporate Controller.
+An audit hold will remain in effect until the hold is released by the Office of Budget and Finance.
 The Financial Officer will be notified regarding any accounts which are under audit hold; the Financial Officer will be responsible for contacting the unit associated with the accounts.